rust-lang/rust/src/doc/book/ownership.md

 of this heap allocation to an internal pointer, which is part of the vector object placed on the stack (let's call it the data pointer).

-It is worth pointing out (even at the risk of repeating things) that the vector object and its data live in separate memory regions instead of being a single contiguous memory allocation (due to reasons we will not go into at this point of time).
+It is worth pointing out (even at the risk of stating the obvious) that the vector object and its data live in separate memory regions instead of being a single contiguous memory allocation (due to reasons we will not go into at this point of time).
 These two parts of the vector (the one on the stack and one on the heap) must agree with each other at all times with regards to things like the length, capacity etc.

 When we move `v` to `v2`, rust actually does a bitwise copy of the vector object `v` into the stack allocation represented by `v2`.
 This shallow copy